-But, Troye also performed the album version of Happy Little Pill live, which blew my mind with the lights shining out and over the audience with special effects happening behind Troye.
-I discovered that he’s only performed the acoustic version of this song before, so this truly was a moment to remember.
-I lifted higher to the younger generation, a whole new perspective of what it is to be young today.
-I am grateful for Troye taking me to that special place.
+But, Troye also performed the album version of Happy Little Pill live, which blew my mind with the lights shining out and over the audience with special effects behind Troye.
+I discovered that he’s only performed the acoustic version of this song before, so this was a moment to remember.
+I lifted higher to the younger generation, a whole new perspective of being young today.
+I am grateful for Troye taking me to that youthful place.

-I did spy some older folks in the audience, only a few.
-I wonder what brought them here, too.
+By the way, I did spy some older folks in the audience, only a few.
+I wonder what brought them to the Troye Sivan concert.

-“Merchandise” and we proceeded to stand in line for another 30 minutes to get a Troye Sivan t-shirt.
-Still in the moment of Troye ecstasy, I happily dished out twenty-five dollars to match her ten for a 35-dollar shirt donning a photo of Troye looking mighty fine.
+We proceeded to stand in line for another 30 minutes to get a Troye Sivan t-shirt.
+Still, in the moment of Troye's ecstasy, I happily dished out twenty-five dollars to match her ten for a 35-dollar shirt with a photo of Troye looking mighty fine.

 Cookies and Lemonade for the Ride Home

-We headed back to the car, stopping off at The Grove to pick up the two cookies I spied earlier and two Lavender Lemonades to wash down our worn-out throats from screaming and shouting so much.
+We headed back to the car, stopping off at The Grove to pick up the two cookies I saw earlier when I bought us dinners and two Lavender Lemonades to wash down our raw and red throats from screaming and shouting so much during the concert.

 My daughter smiled and talked about the concert during the drive home.
 I was exhausted but happy, too.

-My daughter and I are closer now, but the concert changed my life, too, because I got in touch with a great performer and today’s youth.
+My daughter and I are closer now, but the concert changed my life, too, because I got in touch with today’s youth through a great performer.